-It’s unpleasant and ongoing.
-So, let’s look at what clients who have TMD are experiencing.
+Let’s look at what clients who have TMD are experiencing.
 What are the triggers that might suggest to a dentist that the client has this condition?

-The first thing we need to do is to work out why the client is experiencing those symptoms.
+The first thing we need to do is to work out why the client is experiencing those symptoms i.e the cause of the problem.
 Are the symptoms related to the TMJ, or is there is some other issue at play?
+Problems in other parts of the body as far as the feet can refer back to the TMJ; and vice versa.

-If it’s related to TMJ, it’s important to try conservative methods of treatment first.
-These conservative methods for treating or allaying jaw pain might include physiotherapy to help the client loosen the muscle, or a daily series of repetitions of exercises they can try to help them relax or realign the TMJ.
+Treatment recommendations are obviously dependent on the cause of the issue.
+But we always try conservative methods of treatment first.
+These conservative methods for treating or allaying jaw pain might include physiotherapy to help the client loosen the muscle, or a daily series of repetitions of simple exercises they can try to help them relax or realign the TMJ.

 We also work closely with a physiotherapist who has special interest in TMJ dysfunction—they use massage manipulation and techniques to help fix and heal those muscles around the jaw joints.

 Teeth grinding is a major cause of TMD.
 Teeth grinding could be caused by anxiety, pain somewhere in the body or a sleep related disorder such as sleep apnoea.
 We are able to do investigate this further in order to provide you with solutions such as bite guards (splints) to help reduce/treat TMD and protect the teeth from wearing away.

 In some cases, the bite could be the cause of the problem and might need correction using orthodontics.